-The total investment amount to establish a Domino’s Pizza franchise, ranges from $119,950 to $461,700 including the company’s This is a test of $25,000.
-Once the store has been built and operations begin, franchisees are then expected to pay the parent company a royalty fee of 5.5% on gross sales, and a marketing fee of 3% in exchange for the marketing services provided by the franchisor.
+The total investment amount to establish a Domino’s Pizza franchise ranges from $119,950 to $461,700.
+This includes the company’s franchise fee of $25,000.
+Once the store has been built and operations begin, franchisees are expected to pay the parent company a royalty fee of 5.5% on gross sales, and a marketing fee of 3% in exchange for the marketing services provided by the franchisor.
 The franchisor particularly requires franchisees to manage a store for at least one year before being granted a franchise, hence why the majority of franchisees began their careers as hourly employees of Domino’s.

-When evaluating a Domino’s Pizza itself was recently named the No.1 pizza chain, and in 2019 was ranked number 9 in QSR Magazine’s top 50.
+Domino’s Pizza itself was recently named the No.1 pizza chain.
+And in 2019 was ranked number 9 in QSR Magazine’s top 50.
 Looking at the franchise’s internal performance, the average weekly unit sales for franchised locations in 2018 was $22,045 out of which 42% of stores either met or exceeded this average.
-Additionally, it was found that only 22 traditional franchises ceased operations in the year of 2019, an insignificant value when contrasted with the total amount of franchises under Domino’s Pizza’s franchise system.
+Additionally, it was found that only 22 traditional franchises ceased operations in the year 2019.
+An insignificant value when contrasted with the total amount of franchises under Domino’s Pizza’s franchise system.

 Investing in a Domino’s Pizza franchise is an interesting opportunity.
 Especially for individuals looking to make their way into the QSR industry.
 The prospects for growth and success within the industry and the Domino’s Pizza brand itself, are extensive.
 And several markets continue to be available as they move forward with growing their presence across the country.
 If you are an individual open to managing a Domino’s Pizza store for a year and are willing to invest an amount ranging from $119,950 to $461,700 or more, Domino’s Pizza is the right franchise for you!

 Looks like your subscription is due.
 Please renew to keep using our services.